Aramideh/What3Words/README.md

 This modules uses the Magik-Java Interoperability, a supported mechanism to call code written in Java™ from GE Smallworld.
 This provides an efficient way of exposing Java to Magik, allowing access to existing Java code and third-party libraries written in Java.
-(GE Documentation )

 ### Getting Started